mplanasgit/project-4/README.md

 **Analysis of the most negative episodes**

-A continuation, the most *negative* episodes -in terms of language used by the characters- were identified and their sentiment `compound` was plotted over the duration of the episode.
+Next, the most *negative* episodes -in terms of language/script- were identified and their sentiment `compound` was plotted over the duration of the episode.

 ![sentiment7x07](src/tools/output/episode7x07.jpg)